Donaldttt/fuzzyy/README.md

 You can set `g:fuzzyy_keymaps` to change these defaults.

+Navigation with the mouse is also supported.
+A single mouse click in the menu window moves the cursor line, double click selects a line.
+The mouse wheel can be used to scroll the preview window, but not the menu window.

 ### Command Specific keymaps
 - FuzzyHighlights
     - `ctrl + k` toggle white preview background color